How to Make Ericaceous Compost

-- Pine needles, these also have high acidic content.
+- Green pine needles, these also have high acidic content.

 - Coffee grounds and used tea bags as most are now plastic-free.

-- Citrus fruits, including the peels, just chop them int0 smaller pieces so they decompose more easily.
+- Citrus fruits, including the peels, just chop them into smaller pieces so they decompose more easily.

 - Onions, finely chopped, not whole.

 - Fine bark or wood chips, for example, from a shredder.